basilthomasev/Azure-and-IT-related-scripts/README.md

 # script
-Microsoft Azure and Windows scripts
+Microsoft Azure and Windows scripts for easy Admin purposes